FAQ

 How can I buy an add-on tom for a drumset you currently sell?

 We build individual toms in a selection of sizes for all drumsets currently in production.
 Please contact your local authorized Mapex dealer to place a new order.
+Find Us

 How can I buy an add-on tom for a discontinued model?

 After-service for discontinued models usually run for about three years from the end of production, so availability will depend on the model in question.
 Please contact your local authorized Mapex dealer for more information.
+Find Us

 I had a part break, what do I do?